 - Any associated fees

 - Total cost by the time the balance is repaid

-Since you can’t avoid interest with a loan, you will want to be careful to borrow enough to meet your business needs, without sacrificing your business goals.
+Since you can’t avoid interest with a loan, you’ll want to be careful to borrow enough to meet your business needs, without sacrificing your business goals.

 Treat all credit products carefully

-As for the loans, paying before the due date is preferable.
+As for business loans, paying before the due date is generally a good idea.

 “For business credit reports, one day late can damage your credit, not when you’ve missed an entire billing cycle,” says Crandall.
 “Sign up for automatic payments so you’re always on time.
 As soon as you get a bill, pay it.
 Your business credit scores will be higher the earlier you pay.”

-The more impressive your personal and business credit is, the better.
-You’re more eligible for preferable rates and terms, as well as higher credit limits and loan amounts.
+The more impressive your personal and business credit is, the better, as you’ll be more eligible for preferable rates and terms, as well as higher credit limits and loan amounts.

-Finally, don’t hesitate to take advantage of a credit issuer’s funds.
+While you do need to be careful with your business credit, whether you’re borrowing using credit cards or loans, don’t hesitate to take advantage of the funds you’re issued.
 “Think about borrowing, either with a loan or a credit card, as an investment in your business,” says Ray.
 “When you do it the right way, you are creating wealth.
 Your business is like a plant that you’re watering with a bank’s money.
 You are giving it what it needs to grow.”